What is the U SPORTS Doping Control Program?

 • The World Anti-Doping Agency (WADA) Prohibited List is applied in Canada by the CADP.

-• the Global Drug Reference Online (DRO), at www.globaldro.com, provides athletes and their support personnel with information about which prescription and non-prescription medications are prohibited or not by WADA.
+• The Global Drug Reference Online (DRO), at www.globaldro.com, provides athletes and their support personnel with information about which prescription and non-prescription medications are prohibited or not by WADA.

-• you can also contact the CCES at 1-800-672-7775, or by e-mail at email@example.com
+• You can also contact the CCES at 1-800-672-7775, or by e-mail at firstname.lastname@example.org

 Are prescribed medications permitted?

-• many medications are prohibited, regardless of a prescription from a physician.
+• Many medications are prohibited, regardless of a prescription from a physician.

-• athletes must verify the status of any medication before it is consumed or used.
+• Athletes must verify the status of any medication before it is consumed or used.

-• if you are required to take a medication that is considered prohibited by WADA to treat an illness or condition, please consult your Athletic Department.
+• If you are required to take a medication that is considered prohibited by WADA to treat an illness or condition, please consult your Athletic Department.